AlexByzov93/cv_ml_project/README.md

 This project is dedicated to different forms of implementation of EfficientDet network for object detection via TensorFlow Lite [see paper here](https://arxiv.org/abs/1911.09070).

-# Task 2.1
+# Task 2.2

+This task was dedicated to adding CI/CD processes into a project.
+I added a new file `ci-testing.yml`, which does several things on each push or pull requests:

+1. Sets up a clean Python environment
+2.
-This task was dedicated to adding style and code linting, and pre-commit hooks.
+ adding style and code linting, and pre-commit hooks.
 I continued to use `Poetry` for solving this task.
 In this instruction I describe how to setup the project for local development

 ## Step 1.
 Install Poetry